Bobobert/RL-Toy/README.md

 # RL Toy
-Code for simple example for environment, policies configuration on python.
+Code for simple examples for RL environments, policies and configurations in python.

-## Envitonments
+## Environments
 Includes:
 - gridWorld
 - stochasticGridWorld